F5Networks/f5-openstack-docs/docs/tutorials/set-up-bigip-security-groups.rst

 You'll need to create a security group and rules that allow traffic to pass through BIG-IP devices from `OpenStack Neutron`_ networks.
 Specifically, the security rules should allow the ICMP protocol and standard ports used by BIG-IP devices: 22, 80, and 443.

-- `Create security groups with OpenStack Heat`_ using templates from the F5 Unsupported HOT library.
+- Create security groups with OpenStack Heat using templates from the `F5 Unsupported HOT library`_.
-- `Create security groups in OpenStack Horizon`_. :fonticon:`fa fa-external`
+- Create security groups in OpenStack Horizon. :fonticon:`fa fa-external`
 - `Create security groups using the OpenStack CLI`_. :fonticon:`fa fa-external`
 - `Create security group rules using the OpenStack CLI`_. :fonticon:`fa fa-external`